schemaspy/schemaspy/README.md

 [![Gitter](https://badges.gitter.im/schemaspy/schemaspy.svg)](https://gitter.im/schemaspy/schemaspy?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![Docker Pulls](https://img.shields.io/docker/pulls/schemaspy/schemaspy.svg)](https://hub.docker.com/r/schemaspy/schemaspy/)

+**SchemaSpy** is a database metadata analyzer.
+It helps your database administors and developers visualize, navigate and understand your data model.
+With an easy-to-use HTML-based report, traversing the entity-relationship diagram has never been simpler.
+Our product showcase is available at http://schemaspy.org/sample/index.html.

 > Please support the project by simply putting a Github star.
 Share this library with friends on Twitter and everywhere else you can.